rails/rails/guides/source/getting_started.md

 on it.
 Then, it redirects the browser to the root path with status code [303 See Other](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/303).

+It's very important to have the status code during a redirect in the `destroy` method because browsers will follow the redirect using the original request method, in this case the `DELETE` method.
+If we had omitted it then we would be redirected to the `articles#destroy`.

 We have chosen to redirect to the root path because that is our main access point for articles.
 But, in other circumstances, you might choose to redirect to e.g. `articles_path`.